Primary Advisor/Dissertation Chair

 The research question addressed in this capstone was, how can the 5-E Learning Cycle Model of Instruction be used to develop a differentiated science unit on evolution based on six Minnesota evolution standards?
 The capstone documents a middle school life science teacher’s experience developing a curriculum for teaching evolution in a nontraditional way.
 The author explores the difficulties in teaching evolution with a traditional approach by researching experts in the field of both Evolutionary Biology and secondary science instruction.
 Through the use of the 5-E Learning Cycle Model of Instruction, the author develops an inquiry-based and hands-on curriculum to teach the middle school evolution teaching standards.
 The author gives examples of these lessons providing a concrete demonstration of the 5-E Learning Cycle Model of Instruction.

 Digre, Monica Christine, "How can the 5-E Learning Cycle Model of Instruction Be Used to Develop a Differentiated Science Unit on Evolution Based on Six Minnesota Evolution Standards?"
 (2015).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 272.